Tesla is one of the best-known global companies for a variety of reasons.

 Credit Call Spread

-This is a bearish trader strategy in which an investor purchases several call options at one price, and then sells the same number of options at a lesser price before they expire- which would later that same month.
+This is a bearish trader strategy in which an investor purchases several call options at one price (see also ‘What Is Gamma In Options?‘), and then sells the same number of options at a lesser price before they expire- which would later that same month.

 To achieve the best profit, the stock price must close under the lower price call.